Advertisement

 Vaginal detox pearls are a modern example of snake oil.
 Not only are they ineffective, but they can also be harmful.

-“What’s more, they prey on people’s insecurities about their vaginal health and self-worth,” says Ob/Gyn Suchetha Kshettry, MD.
-“I urge people not to put detox pearls, or any unproven remedies, in their vagina.”
+“What’s more, they prey on your insecurities about your vaginal health and self-worth,” says Ob/Gyn Suchetha Kshettry, MD.
+“I urge anyone not to put detox pearls, or any unproven remedies, in their vagina.”

 Absolutely not.
 Healthcare providers often compare the vagina to a self-cleaning oven.
 It’s designed to be maintenance-free — no detoxing needed.